CRUD API

 header with values:

-missing: indicates the latest published version, or 1
+missing: indicates the latest published version, or

-if there is no published version
+if there is no published versionnext

-: to indicate that the form definition must be published under the next available version
+: to indicate that the form definition must be published under the next available versionor a specific version number: to indicate that the form definition must replace the given version

 NOTE: The version number must be a positive integer.